Our Featured Richfield, OH Partner:

 Only adults can adopt.
 If the person adopting rents their domicile, we need assurances that they are allowed to have a pet and are aware of any additional costs or deposits required.
 We do not allow cats to be adopted as a gift - except by a spouse for a spouse.

-The new owner must have all in home animals spayed/neutered and up to date on vaccines.
+The new owner must have all other animals in their home spayed/neutered and up to date on vaccines.
 They need to have an established veterinarian if they have other animals.

 Cats are to be indoor only, with rare exceptions.
 If the new owner decides they need to declaw a cat, we ask that it be done after careful investigation of the pain management procedures that will be followed.
 We can suggest several vets in the area that we trust.